 - Available over 6, 10 or 14 weeks.

-- Coach and client meet once per week for 45 minutes.
+- Coach and client meet once per week over a video call for 30 minutes.

 - Tailored for individual needs and dietary preferences.

 - Available in conjunction with personal exercise training.